Ethical Principles and Publication Policy

 Open Access Policy

-Budapest Open Access Initiative defines the concept of “open access” as [peer reviewed works’] “… free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+Budapest Open Access Initiative defines the concept of “open access” as [peer reviewed works’] “... free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.”
-In thinking of sharing knowledge/information in the expansion of scientific developments, open-access policies promise a great potential for researchers and readers.
+In terms of sharing knowledge and information in the expansion of scientific developments, open-access policies promise great potential for researchers and readers.
 Based on this perspective, PedPer invites its readers to freely access and use its published works by referring their sources and authors.
 The readers do not need to obtain permission from the authors or the publisher.

 Creative Commons

-Open access is an approach that eases the interdisciplinary communication and encourages cooperation among different disciplines.
+Open access is an approach that eases interdisciplinary communication and encourages cooperation among different disciplines.
 Therefore, PedPer contributes to field of education and teacher training by providing more access to its articles and a more transparent review process.

 The Processes of Reviewing and Publishing Manuscripts